australia outback

 • common opal or potch - that is one-coloured opal.

-Precious opal has the most value, as the name says.
+Precious or solid opal has the most value, as the name says.
 It is the amazing play of colours we all love.
-The colours of the spectrum displayed in precious opal result from interference and diffraction of light when it passes the silicea spheres in the opal's structure.
+The colours of the spectrum displayed in these beautiful stones result from interference and diffraction of light when it passes the silicea spheres in the opal's structure.
+It can have all the colours of the rainbow.

 Precious opal comes in different types.
-It can be white opal, crystal opal, black opal, or boulder opal.
-Only about 0.25 % of opal mined in Australia is considered precious opal.
+It can be white, crystal, black, or boulder opal.
+Only about 0.25 % of opals mined in Australia are considered precious opal.
 However, 95 % of the world's precious opal is found in Australia!

 Australia's opal mining fields